booch/presentations/Architecture-Big-and-Small/slides.md

 ???

-- AUDIENCE QUESTION: Anyone familiar with the Ruby version?
+- AUDIENCE QUESTION: Who is familiar with the Ruby version?

 ---
 class: single-image